blues/note-arduino/src/note-c/CONTRIBUTING.md

 [gist]: https://gist.github.com/

+## Library Development

+Review our [contribution guidelines](./CONTRIBUTING.md) and [developer documentation](./test/README.md) for setting up your environment and configuring your toolchain.

 ## Cleaning up issues

 * Issues that have no response from the submitter will be closed after 30 days.